 Retail Marijuana Rules | Code of Colorado Regulations – Read through the text governing the retail marijuana industry.
 You can view a full list of regulations for each retail business, learn about proficiency testing and standards for alarm and lock systems.

 The future of your marijuana business could be in jeopardy if you’ve been accused of a violation.
 Clifton Black at Law Offices of Clifton Black, P.C. specializes in marijuana compliance.
 He will investigate every aspect of your violation to ensure the citation was warranted.
 Call (719) 328-1616 to schedule a time to speak with him more about your case.

-Law Offices of Clifton Black, P.C. represents marijuana business owners in areas such as Colorado Springs, Ordway, Hugo, Kiowa and Castle Rock.
+Law Offices of Clifton Black, P.C. represents marijuana business owners in areas such as Colorado Springs, Denver, and Littleton.